-THE MORAL IS: A fool in high office can bring shame even to a king.
+The moral is: A fool in high office can bring shame even to a king.

-Prince Goodspeaker And The Water Demon
+Prince Goodspeaker And The Water Demon [Chapter 1.

-[Chapter 1.
 Rebirth of the Bodhisatta]

-NCE UPON A TIME, there was a very righteous king.
+Once upon a time, there was a very righteous king.
 He had a lovely queen who gave birth to a beautiful baby.
 This made the king very happy.
 He decided to give his son a name that might help him in later life.
 So he called him Prince Goodspeaker.